pouriyaahmadii/Gemini_NodeGuard/README.md

 3. In your repository's **Settings > Secrets and variables > Actions**, add:
    - `GIST_TOKEN`: Your personal access token.
    - `GIST_ID`: The ID of the secret Gist you created.
 4. The GitHub Action will now automatically update your Secret Gist, giving you a private, live URL to subscribe to in your proxy client!
+This direct link will be conveniently printed in the Action's summary page.

 #### Option C: Subscribing to the Results (Public Repository)
 If your repository is public, you can add these raw links to your V2Ray client: